 Hope in hiroshima - peace education immersion opportunity

-In June this year, I am very excited to be returning again to Hiroshima, where Hope in the Heart will be working in partnership with the prefecture's Peace Culture Village and US-based University of the Middle East Project's Oleander Initiative which "gathers educators from communities around the world to work together and transform the lessons of Hiroshima into relevant and impactful peace education activities for their students".
+In June this year, I was excited and honoured to return again to Hiroshima, where Hope in the Heart worked in partnership with the prefecture's Peace Culture Village and US-based University of the Middle East Project's Oleander Initiative which "gathers educators from communities around the world to work together and transform the lessons of Hiroshima into relevant and impactful peace education activities for their students".
+This was a pilot project introducing UK educators, from university and community positions, to the lessons of Hiroshima.
+It was a huge success, and we are now offering similar (bespoke) programmes to groups of all kinds.
+Please contact Tam to discuss.

-This pilot project is partially funded by the Sasakowa Foundation, and offers a highly-subsidised week-long immersion in the world-class culture of peace and reconciliation modelled by Hiroshima since the atomic bombing of 1945.
+The pilot project was partially funded by the Sasakowa Foundation, and offered a highly-subsidised week-long immersion in the world-class culture of peace and reconciliation modelled by Hiroshima since the atomic bombing of 1945.